FLAVR: Flow-Agnostic Video Representations for Fast Frame Interpolation: Introduction

-In summary, we make the following contributions: \begin{tight_itemize} \item We propose \Ours{}, a flow-free, efficient 3D CNN architecture for video frame interpolation that can model complex motions.
-To the best of our knowledge, \Ours{} is the first video frame interpolation approach that is {\bf both} \emph{optical flow-free} and able to make \emph{single-shot multiple-frame predictions} (\secref{sec:arch_design}). \item \Ours{} is quantitatively and qualitatively superior or comparable to current approaches on multiple standard benchmarks including Vimeo-90K, UCF101, DAVIS, Adobe and GoPro while being {\bf 384}${\times}$ faster than the current most accurate method and {\bf 23}${\times}$ faster than the current fastest method on 8x interpolation (\figref{fig:intro_pic} and \figref{fig:TimeVsK}). \item We demonstrate that video representations self-supervisedly learned by \Ours{} can be reused for various downstream tasks such as action recognition, optical flow estimation, and motion magnification (\secref{sec:SSL}). \end{tight_itemize}
+We also posit that models learned from raw videos should be able to simultaneously reason about intricate synergy between objects, motions and actions for accurate frame interpolation.
+This is because different actions and objects have different motion signatures, and it is essential to precisely capture these properties through the representations learned for accurate frame interpolation.
+We ground this argument in the context of self-supervised representation learning from videos~\cite{doersch2015unsupervised, pathak2017learning, wang2015unsupervised, he2020momentum}.
+While popular pretext tasks like frame ordering~\cite{xu2019self, lee2017unsupervised, fernando2017self, misra2016shuffle, wei2018learning}, pixel/color tracking~\cite{vondrick2018tracking, wang2019learning} or contrastive learning~\cite{han2019video, han2020memory, gordon2020watching} are tailored to suit specific downstream applications, we show that frame interpolation offers a more generic representation learning objective owing to its combined motion and semantic understanding.
+To this end, we show the utility of FLAVR pretraining to improve performance on a variety of downstream tasks like action recognition, optical flow estimation and video object segmentation.
+In summary: \begin{tight_itemize} \item We propose \Ours{}, a scalable, flow-free, efficient 3D CNN architecture for video frame interpolation.
+To the best of our knowledge, \Ours{} is the first video frame interpolation approach that is {\bf both} \emph{optical flow-free} and able to make \emph{single-shot multiple-frame predictions} (\secref{sec:arch_design}). \item \Ours{} is quantitatively and qualitatively superior or comparable to current approaches on multiple standard benchmarks including Vimeo-90K, UCF101, DAVIS, Adobe, and GoPro while offering the best trade-off in terms of accuracy and inference speed for video interpolation (\secref{sec:state-of-the-art}, \figref{fig:intro_pic} and \ref{fig:SpeedVsAccuracy}). \item We demonstrate that video representations self-supervisedly learned by \Ours{} can be useful for various downstream tasks such as action recognition, optical flow estimation and video object segmentation (\secref{sec:SSL}). \end{tight_itemize}